muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T134A)
+- Fix: ensure callback unhook repeater on profile reload even if QT object has already been garbage collected (this may help with lag on new profile load for axis repeaters).

 ### (m76T134)

 - Optimization: vjoy to vjoy loopback (this is when a vjoy device input is used to output to itself or another vjoy device - or vjoy as input mode).